 “He gave me grace,” Cain said.
 “Even when I’m not sure I deserved that grace.”

 Years later, McKeown showed up once again for Cain when her wedding was scheduled during the chaos of the 9/11 attacks.
-Many of her invited guests couldn’t attend, but Joe and Laura McKeown made the drive to South Carolina to ensure they could be there for her special day.
+Many of her invited guests didn’t make it, but Joe and Laura McKeown hopped in their car to make the trip.
+He said he had to be there for her special day.

-McKeown’s success wasn’t confined to the court.
-While his teams routinely reached new heights in the competitive Atlantic 10 conference, what his players remember most are the moments outside of practice and games — experiences that helped shape them as people, not just athletes.
+McKeown’s success wasn’t confined to tallies in a win column or a place in the standings.
+While his teams routinely reached new heights in the competitive Atlantic 10 conference, many of his players remember experiences outside of games and practices more so than anything else.

-Sarah-Jo Lawrence, who played for McKeown from 2004 to 2008, recalls one of her favorite team memories: a surprise trip to a Los Angeles Lakers game.
+Sarah-Jo Lawrence, who played for McKeown from 2004 to 2008, said one of her favorite team memories was a surprise trip to a Los Angeles Lakers game.

 “We just turned the corner and there’s the Staples Center,” Lawrence said.
 “And it all clicked.
 I remember we just started jumping around and hugging each other and, like, laughing and crying on the bus.”

-McKeown knew that the moment would be unforgettable — especially since Kobe Bryant was a hero to so many of his players.
+McKeown knew that the moment would be one he and his players would always remember, especially since Kobe Bryant was a hero to almost all of them.

 “(Bryant) dropped like 50 that day, and I dropped a lot of money trying to get them tickets.
 But that’s okay.
 It was fun,” McKeown said.

-Whether it was taking the team to Broadway shows, dining at the best restaurants or making sure they felt part of something bigger than basketball, McKeown saw these experiences as essential to his responsibility as a coach.
+Whether it was taking the team to Broadway shows or taking them to eat at the best restaurants, McKeown saw these experiences as essential to his responsibility as a coach.

 “Part of my job is to prepare you for life after college,” McKeown said.

-After nearly two decades in Washington, McKeown was offered the head coaching job at NU — a program that had been largely dormant, having finished the previous season last in the Big Ten.
+After nearly two decades in the nation’s capital, McKeown was offered the head coaching job at NU — a program that didn’t have the same winning stamina his team achieved at GW.
+The ‘Cats finished in the bottom of the Big Ten in their previous season.

 Leaving behind a team he worked tirelessly to build into one of the nation’s best squads wasn’t an easy decision.
 But as a father, he knew it was the right one.
-His son, Joey, who is autistic, had been struggling with the lack of resources available to him at his school near Washington.
+His son, Joey, who is autistic, had been struggling with the lack of resources available to him at his school in the D.C. suburbs.

 “Schools didn’t want to deal with the special needs world, so we really were fighting hard at that,” McKeown said.